quasarframework/icongenie/README.md

 $ brew install graphicsmagick
 ```

-You'll probably also want to have
+You'll probably also want to have X-Code installed (which is normally the case when you are publishing to the iOS or MacOS store)...

 Then to install this lib use yarn: